shedletskying/shedletskying/README.md

 O8 - you can find me at the fnaf, dandys world, or the osc area.

-O9 - im a possible in denial osdd system, but i dont like using the term 'we' or 'us'.
+O9 - im a possible in denial non-switching osdd system, but i dont like using the term 'we' or 'us'.

 <div></div>